 Or maybe you’d love to send your kids on the school trip to France this summer – but there’s no way it will happen.
-You can barely pay tuition, and every extra bit is going to pay the bare minimums on your debt load.
+You can barely pay tuition; every extra bit will pay the bare minimum on your debt load.

 Having to tell a company you can’t afford to fix the plumbing (or get a car repaired, etc.) is embarrassing.
 Standing there with a stranger, acknowledging that you don’t have a penny to your name – and horrible credit to boot – is uncomfortable.